RokLenarcic/memento-redis/README.md

 This library uses `future` and you might need to call `shutdown-agents` to make JVM shutdown promptly.

+## Customizing Daemon thread intervals

+Memento has a thread that maintains JVM local state by polling Redis.
+This is so the loads done by other instances can be finalized, locks maintained and secondary index maintained.

+1. Every 40ms Redis is checked for any foreign loads that this instance is waiting on.
+This can be adjusted by system property `memento.redis.daemon_interval`.

+2. Every 1000ms Memento refreshes load locks for loads ongoing, if the lock is not maintained for 5 seconds (or as specified by system property `memento.redis.load_marker_fade` in seconds), then lock is dropped

+3. Every 4000ms Memento will perform cleanup of secondary indexes, removing entries from indexes that point to keys that no longer exist.
+This interval can be adjusted by system property `memento.redis.sec_index_interval`.

 ## License

-Copyright © 2021 Rok Lenarčič
+Copyright © 2021-2023 Rok Lenarčič

-Licensed under the term of the Eclipse Public License - v 2.0, see LICENSE.
+Licensed under the term of the MIT License, see LICENSE.